-Each dot in the chart below was a member of the House of Representatives in 2006.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Owens is shown as a purple triangle. (analysis methodology)
+Owens is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2006 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Owens was the primary sponsor of 16 bills that were enacted.
 The most recent include:

 - H.R.
 2339 (103rd): Technology-Related Assistance for Individuals with Disabilities Act Amendments of 1994

 - H.R.
 2723 (103rd): Rehabilitation Act Amendments of 1993

 - H.R.
 5482 (102nd): Rehabilitation Act Amendments of 1992

 - H.R.
 6049 (102nd): Congressional Award Act Amendments of 1992

 - H.R.
 5483 (102nd): Education of the Deaf Act Amendments of 1992